 This is a continuation of CSCI 1301.
-The course includes an overview of abstract data types (ADTs); arrays (Two-dimensional and multi-dimensional), data structures such as structures, strings, binary files; introduction to algorithm analysis (including Big-O); recusion, pointers and linked lists, software engineering concepts; dynamic data structures (stacks, queues, trees).
+The course includes an overview of abstract data types (ADTs); arrays (Two-dimensional and multi-dimensional), data structures such as strings, binary files; recusion and linked lists, software engineering concepts; dynamic data structures (stacks, queues, trees).
+It includes the fundamentals of the object-oriented paradigm (classes, objects, encapsulation, inheritance and polymorphism.)